How to get started

-The topics required for the essays can vary considerably depending upon the sponsor of the scholarship.
+The topics for essays can vary depending upon the sponsor of the scholarship.
 Regardless of the topic, there are several things to keep in mind when writing an essay.
-Here are some helpful tips to write an effective essay.
+These helpful tips can help you write an effective essay:

-- Plan.
-You want to make sure that your essay supports the answer to the question asked or is relevant to the topic that you are addressing.
-It is important to organize your thoughts before you start writing.
+You want to make sure your essay answers and supports the question asked or is relevant to the topic that you are addressing.
+It’s important to organize your thoughts before you start writing.
 Take the time to brainstorm.
 It could pay off in the end!

-- Know your audience.
-When writing an essay, it is easy to forget that a person will actually read it.
-Never forget for whom you're writing.
+When writing an essay, remember that someone will actually read it.
 It will help you organize your ideas better.
 Ask yourself these questions before you begin:

 Who is my audience?

-- An individual or a review board/panel comprised of members from the organization sponsoring the scholarship, such as an athletic, academic, minority, community service or other special interest group.
+Is it an individual or a review board/panel comprised of members from the organization sponsoring the scholarship, such as an athletic, academic, minority, community service or other special interest group?

 What does my audience need, want and value?